 • Former corrections officers

-• development to join the police service, military or corrections
+• Those aspiring to join the police service, military, or corrections

 • Participants with an interest in the field of security

-An online student application is required to be submitted prior to enrolment in any full security qualification.
-This allows our staff to work with the student to accurately assess their suitability for the selected course, assist with any recognition of prior learning entitlements and eligibility for Government funding.
+An online student application must be submitted prior to enrollment in any full security qualification.
+This process allows our staff to assess the student's suitability for the selected course, assist with recognition of prior learning entitlements, and determine eligibility for government funding.

-BARS Training Australia is NOT registered on the Commonwealth Register of Institutions and Courses for Overseas Student (CRICOS).
-The Office of Fair Trading Queensland will not accept a training certificate issued to a student visa holder unless such training is conducted by a CRICOS approved provider.
-If you are the holder of a Student Visa you will not be enrolled to commence studies with BARS Training Australia.
+Please note, BARS Training Australia is not registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
+The Office of Fair Trading Queensland will not accept a training certificate issued to a student visa holder unless the training is conducted by a CRICOS-approved provider.
+If you hold a Student Visa, you will not be enrolled to commence studies with BARS Training Australia.

-BARS Training Australia (National Provider 32061) offers training packages being CPP20218 Certificate II in Security Operations with a flexible delivery strategy that is not only tailored to our client needs but are realistic, industry based and the most practical available.
+BARS Training Australia (National Provider 32061) offers the CPP20218 Certificate II in Security Operations with a flexible delivery strategy tailored to client needs, ensuring the training is realistic, industry-based, and highly practical.

 • CPPSEC2101 - Apply effective communication skills to maintain security